SpenceKonde/AVR-Guidance/UPDI/jtag2updi.md

 Connections:
 * Vcc, Gnd of serial adapter to Vcc, Gnd of target
 * 4.7k resistor between Tx and Rx of adapter (many adapters have built-in 1k, 1.5k, or 2.2k resistor in series with Tx; these should use a proportionally smaller resistor)
+  * For better results, a smaller resistor (that built-in one on most adapters, mentioned above, will do perfectly here) and a small schottky diode (bamd towards tx, other end connected to Rx) can be used (use a "small signal diode" - larger general purpose diodes may have properties that make them less suitable for this) The diode substantially widens the tolerances of this programming method, and significantly improves reliability.
 * Rx of adapter to UPDI pin of target.
 A small resistor (under 1k - like the 470 ohm one we generally recommend) in series with this is fine.

 Choose "Serial Port and 4.7k" from the Tools -> Programmer menu, and select the Serial Port from the Tools -> Port menu.